top of page

 Jeff Hulett

-In the modern landscape of career development and life planning, a dangerous seduction has taken hold of the graduating class: the lure of the "Clean Job."
+In the modern landscape of career development and life planning, a seduction is tempting the graduating class: the lure of the "Clean Job."
 These are the roles at blue-chip firms with glass-walled offices, standardized training modules, and clear, linear paths to middle management.
 To the uninitiated, these roles do not just represent success; they are powerful signals used to demonstrate it.
 They serve as a visible badge of achievement, a way to show the world that you have "arrived."

 Perhaps these were your parents' paths.
 In their era, these signals reflected a stable, lifelong trajectory.
-Today, as we navigate an economy increasingly defined by automation, my message to students and entrepreneurs is simple:
+Today, we navigate an economy increasingly defined by automation.
+Whether you are a student starting out, a founder building a vision, or a professional in a role disruptible by AI, my message is simple:

 Take the messy job.